sunehrimandadi-afk/environmental-health-observatory/README.md

 ## Research Question

-How do heat and air quality patterns change over time, and how might they relate to environmental health risk?
+How can statistical models quantify and predict environmental health risk by analyzing the relationship between extreme temperatures and PM2.5 concentrations across U.S. cities?

 ## Data Sources